This post may contain affiliate links. Please read our disclosure policy.

 - Carne Picada: Thinly sliced beef.

 - Garlic: Use fresh.
-Skip the weird tasting stuff that comes in a jar!
+Skip the weird-tasting stuff that comes in a jar!

 - Jalapeno: Most of the heat level is contained in the seeds and ribs of the pepper.
 Remove or leave in, as desired, to control the heat level.

-- Canned Whole Plum Tomatoes:
+- Canned Tomatoes:

 - Tortillas: I like to serve this with corn tortillas but use flour tortillas if you prefer.